aetperf/aetperf.github.io/_posts/WP_2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

 We have 6 columns here:
-- `dep` : "department"'s code
+- `dep` : department's code
 - `jour` :  date
 - `P` : number of positive tests per day
 - `T` : number of tests per day
 - `cl_age90` : age group
 - `pop` : population corresponding to an age group and a department

-We have 11 age group values, however 0 gather all age groups:
+We have 11 age group values, however 0 gathers all age groups:

 ```python